csev/cc4e/book/chap01.md

 [comment]: <> (todo - redo this exercise so it works on non-printer)

-**Exercise 1-8.** Write a program to replace each tab by the three-character sequence &gt;, _backspace, —,_ which prints as &gt;, and each backspace by the similar sequence &lt;.
+**Exercise 1-8.** Write a program to replace each tab by the three-character sequence >, _backspace, —,_ which prints as >, and each backspace by the similar sequence <.
 This makes tabs and backspaces visible.

 Word Counting
 -------------